utahrobotics/utah-lunabotics-2026/README.md

 ### lunabot-cu/src/motors.rs
-Legacy code for controlling motors via VESC. \\
+Legacy code for controlling motors via VESC. <br>
 The enumerate_motors() function (used by the motor_ctrl task) returns a structure that you can use to command the motors.

 ### lunabot-cu/src/simple_monitor.rs